 - A. The expected clinical outcomes for this service are specific to recommendations resulting from clinical assessments, medical evaluation and meeting the identified goals in the Member's service plan.
 Expected outcomes are as follows: - 1.
 Reduction or elimination of withdrawal signs and symptomatology; - 2.
 Linkage to treatment services post discharge; - 3.
 Increased links to community-based resources to address unmet social determinants of health; AND - 4.
-Reduction or elimination of psychiatric symptoms, if applicable. - XI.
-Provider Eligibility, Provider Qualifications & Occupational Licensing Entity Regulations, Provider Certifications, and Staff Training Requirements; Please refer to

-North Carolina Medicaid State Policy Site for Clinical Coverage Policy No: 8A-7, "Ambulatory Withdrawal Management Without Extended Onsite Monitoring (ASAM 1WM))," Section 6.0 at https://medicaid.ncdhhs.gov/providers/program-specific-clinical-coverage-policies.
+Reduction or elimination of psychiatric symptoms, if applicable. - X. Provider Eligibility, Provider Qualifications & Occupational Licensing Entity Regulations, Provider Certifications, and Staff Training Requirements; Please refer to North Carolina Medicaid State Policy Site for Clinical Coverage Policy No: 8A-7, "Ambulatory Withdrawal Management Without Extended Onsite Monitoring (ASAM 1WM))," Section 6.0 at Program Specific Clinical Coverage Policies | NC Medicaid (ncdhhs.gov).